-Fletcher earned a Bachelor of Science in Nursing degree from the University of Washington School of Nursing and Master of Science in Nursing from the University of Illinois at the Medical Center, Chicago.
+Fletcher earned a Bachelor of Science in Nursing degree from the University of Washington School of Nursing and a Master of Science in Nursing from the University of Illinois at the Medical Center, Chicago.

 She has long worked to advance leadership in nursing.
 She has served as chair of the Washington State Nursing Care Quality Assurance Commission and later as a Pro Tem member and has been actively involved with several community and professional organizations, including the Washington Health Benefit Exchange Advisory Committee, the Ebony Nurses Association of Tacoma, Health Innovation Leadership Network Communities and Equity Accelerator Committee, the American College of Nurse-Midwives, Association of Women’s Health, Obstetric and Neonatal Nurses, Health Coalition for Communities of Color, WithinReach, March of Dimes, the Washington Association of Black Professionals in Healthcare and the Midwives of Color Committee, where she has mentored aspiring healthcare professionals.
 Her accolades include the Distinguished Diversity Advocate Award from the University of Washington School of Nursing, Miriam Manisoff Advanced Practice Clinician Award from Planned Parenthood Federation of American, and the ACNM Foundation Clinical Star Award for over 25 years of excellence in clinical practice and for mentoring midwives.